networknt/light-4j/README.md

 It is 44 times faster than the most popular microservices platform Spring Boot embedded Tomcat and use only 1/5 of memory.
 Here is the [benchmark](https://github.com/networknt/microservices-framework-benchmark) results compare with Spring Boot and other microservices frameworks.
+Here is the [comparison](https://www.techempower.com/benchmarks/previews/round15/) with other Web frameworks.

 ### Provide an embedded gateway to address cross cutting concerns.
 * Plugin architecture for startup/shutdown hooks and middleware components